sailbot-vt/OLD-sailbot-16/ABOUT.md

 **Loading locations**

 The code will then try to load locations from `locations.json` in the root `src` folder.
-This is written as JSON in accordance to the `Location` module.
+This is written as JSON with `latitude` and `longitude` keys.

 A default `locations.json` should look like this: